 We encourage system administrators to use the

-If a conflict exists between two or more third-party files in the
+If there is a conflict between two or more third-party files in the

 /var/cpanel/rpm.versions.d/ directory, no RPM updates will take place.

 A conflict can occur if two vendors modify the same setting in a file.
 You can resolve a conflict in either of the following ways: